MKProj/MKProj-Book/src/Projects/01-contvsdev.md

 - **Development**:
     - Deals with the backend and frontend of either project.
     - Such projects can be development on the website, to console applications (TS Package Manager).
-    - Recommended OS: Any Linux Debian Distro or Windows Linux Subsystem
+    - Recommended OS: Any Operating System, preferably Unix
     - Recommended:
         - Knowledge in Git
         - Rust